 Talk to the tour guide

-If possible, get the e-mail of your tour guide or of another student (the admissions office will be happy to help) so you can contact them with additional questions.
-Any student who dedicates time to give tours or works in the admissions office will know plenty about the school and work hard to answer your questions to the best of their abilities.
+If possible, get the e-mail of your tour guide or of another student (the admission office will be happy to help) so you can contact them with additional questions.
+Any student who dedicates time to give tours or works in the admission office will know plenty about the school and work hard to answer your questions to the best of their abilities.
 Additionally, since they’re still a student, the college search process will be fresh in their minds, and they’ll be able to sympathize with your feelings and provide more personable advice.

 Write it down